jaraen/alljoy/README.md

 "Alljoy" is a set of experimental javascript tools that work around Alloy, the Titanium MVC framework.

+This app itself is done with Alloy and Titanium mobileweb sdk.

 It is just a place to put tools and ideas for Alloy all together.
 There's no road map nor a clear aim.
 So, you are warned. :)

 Now Alljoy includes 2 tools: